Sreenathselva/Calender/README.md

 # Calender
-Calender to add events and reminders
+Calender to add events and reminders for getting track of things